Last Updated: May 28th, 2019

-Sometimes it may be only one team member or contributor that is tasked with the full responsibility for the post (it is easiest to do this, so one person is aware of everything that is happening, usually the writer or author.)
-If multiple people have to contribute substantially (for example, our Writing Rundown email that goes out every other weekend has two writers, Gina and Erika.
-So they both are added to the post).
+Sometimes, it may be only one team member or contributor who is tasked with the full responsibility for the post (it is easiest to do this, so one person is aware of everything that is happening, usually the writer or author).
+If multiple people have to contribute substantially—for example, our newsletter The Writing Rundown that goes out every other weekend has two writers, myself and Melissa—both are added to the post.

 To add someone to a card, all you have to do is click the Members button on the right, and then click whoever needs to be added (can select multiple people) like this:

 You’ll note you can add members by clicking the “+” button that now appears under Members on the card as well.

 Labels are how you organize your new cards at a quick glance.
 They add a beautiful (well, beautiful to those obsessively organized and/or lazy folks) color-coding system so you can see what a card’s purpose is without having to click on it.

 At CYC, we use our own editorial calendar labels to determine the category and team for a particular piece.
 You can load labels by clicking on the Labels buttons to the right of the card:

 In our editorial calendar, we use the following Labels:

 You may have different labels you need to use.
 One of our clients has a multi-location event blog, so their labels indicate which city-team the article is for.
 Another uses labels to organize the different publications he writes for.

 Like the lists, you’ll want to trial and error this system until you find what is going to work best for you.

 To edit a label, you simply have to click on the little pencil icon beside the label you want to change.
 You can update the name, change the color, or delete the label if it is no longer relevant: